Narita International Airport: Airport hotels

 NRT has one on-site hotel, the Airport Rest House adjacent to Terminal 1.
 The hotel is operated by TFK, a company that also provides in-flight catering services from an adjacent flight kitchen facility.
-A capsule hotel opened adjacent to Terminal 2 in July 2014 in order to serve both transit passengers and passengers on early-morning low-cost carrier flights.
+A capsule hotel opened adjacent to Terminal 2 in July 2014, in order to serve both transit passengers and passengers on early-morning low-cost carrier flights.

 Museums

-The Museum of Aeronautical Science is located on the south side of Narita Airport and has a number of aircraft on exhibit, including a NAMC YS-11 and a number of small piston aircraft.
+The Museum of Aeronautical Science is located on the south side of Narita Airport and has a number of aircraft on exhibit, including a NAMC YS-11 and several small piston aircraft.
+A small annex on the museum's parking lot is home to the Narita Airport and Community Historical Museum, whose exhibits detail the airport's controversial history and its turbulent relationship with the local community.

 Ground transportation

 Rail

 Narita Airport has two rail connections, with airport express trains as well as commuter trains running on various routes to Tokyo and beyond.
 Two operators serve the airport: East Japan Railway Company (JR East), and Keisei Electric Railway.
 Trains to and from the airport stop at Narita Airport Terminal 1 Station in Terminal 1 and Narita Airport Terminal 2·3 Station in Terminal 2.